The death toll from COVID-19 has been devastating. And it’s just the beginning

 Periscopic’s data visualizations capture the breadth of the problem, and show how deaths can increase depending on the severity of the economic crisis.
 In the first visualization, the screen is bisected by water, and lives are depicted as glowing orbs hovering above it.
 The user can adjust three sliders indicating mental healthcare access, employment status, and social connections, and orbs drift into the water in response.
 The visualization clearly shows the impact of unemployment: potentially 200,000 lives lost over the next 10 years if jobs don’t recover.

 Dino Citraro, the cofounder of Periscopic, hopes the project gives more visibility to an often unspoken problem and helps people draw direct connections between how structural systems can affect mental health.
 Whether a person is employed, has access to mental healthcare, or is isolated can dramatically impact their mental health.
 Citraro hopes this visualization can provide additional context to policymakers as they assess how and when to safely reopen the economy.
 “This is a nuanced conversation, and there’s a lot of missing information about states, and ethnicities that are more susceptible than others.
 As a self-funded project, we couldn’t go as far as we wanted to,” Citraro says.
-“If anything, I’d say this story is needs to be expanded.”
+“If anything, I’d say this story needs to be expanded.”